Your retirement dictionary

 CGT (Capital Gains Tax)

-When you sell an asset at a higher price than you paid for it, the profit you make is called a capital gain.
+When you sell certain assets at a higher price than you paid for it, the profit you make is called a capital gain.
 Capital gains tax, or CGT, is the tax you pay on part of that profit.

 When you save or invest, you earn interest or dividends on your money.
-When you leave that extra money in your account, the next time you earn, you'll earn on your original amount plus on the interest you've gained.
+When you leave that extra money in your account, the next time you earn interest, it will be on your original amount plus on the interest you've already earned.
 Compounding is the simplest way to create wealth, because money you already worked for keeps earning you more and more.

-Concentration risk refers to the risk you take when you invest too much, relative to your overall portfolio, in a single company or sector.
-If something goes wrong in that specific asset or sector, more of your portfolio performs poorly, dragging down your overall performance.
-In other words, it's the risk of putting too many eggs in one basket (see Diversification, which can help with this).
+Concentration risk refers to the risk you take when you invest too much, relative to your overall portfolio, in a single company, sector or region.
+If something goes wrong in that specific asset, sector or region, more of your portfolio performs poorly, dragging down your overall performance.
+In other words, it's the risk of putting too many eggs in one basket (see diversification, which can help with this).

 A drawdown percentage is the portion that a person withdraws each year from their living annuity.
 If your drawdown percentage is too high, you'll outlive your savings.
-The lower your drawdown, the higher the chance of your savings lasting and the more money left over for your loved ones when you pass away.
+The lower your drawdown, the higher the chance of your savings lasting, and the more money left over for your loved ones when you pass away.
+Drawdowns from a living annuity are required to be in the range of 2.5% to 17.5% per year.

 When a company shares profits with its shareholders (investors who own shares in the company), the cash amount paid out to them is called a dividend.
 Once you retire, you can use dividend payments as income.